mivade/dotfiles/README.md

-# dotfiles #
+# dotfiles

-A poorly-named collection of configuration files uesd by me.
+Configuration and other common files uesd by me.